Step 1 - The Adoption Application

 ALL PETS LEAVING HHS CARE MUST BE TAKEN IN A CARRIER OR BY LEASH/COLLAR.
-IF YOU DON'T HAVE EITHER WITH YOU AT TIME OF ADOPTION, YOU WILL BE REQUIRED TO PAY $5 FOR A TEMPORARY CARRIER OR LEASH/COLLAR COMBO.
+IF YOU DON'T HAVE EITHER WITH YOU AT TIME OF ADOPTION, YOU WILL BE REQUIRED TO PURCHASE A CARRIER OR LEASH/COLLAR COMBO.

 Below is a list of our fees: